0xsoniclabs/daphne/README.md

 # Daphne
+Daphne is a simulation of the sonic blockchain network and its main components, greatly simplified in comparison to the `sonic` repository.
+The simulation is local, with different computers being simulated within the same process.

 The goal of project Daphne is to establish an evaluation framework for candidate consensus algorithms for the Sonic networks.
 Additionally, the repository is intended to provide a reference for the overall operation of the Sonic network free of the sometimes convoluted code base of production level implementations.
+This can enable swift prototyping of various solutions for the network, free of the complexities of the main repository.

 # Useful commands